 - Whole grains are preferable to “white” foods and are eaten in moderation.

-Using this methodology has allowed me to manage my diabetes quite successfully over the years, but I am not a health professional nor have I engaged the services of food scientists to analyze my recipes.
-Always work with your doctor and a certified diabetes educator or nutritionist to come up with a food plan that works for your particular situation.
-What works for me may not work for you.
+If your preferred way of eating differs from this, you can always adjust the recipes and/or look for suitable substitutions.
+And always work with your doctor and a certified diabetes educator or nutritionist to come up with a food plan that works for your particular situation.
+What works for us may not work for you.